DanielBradford/rubic/testing.md

 **Performance**

 - In initial reports the website had an average Performance rating of **76**.
-- I streamlined the style.css file to lessen the data being loaded. (commit
+- I streamlined the style.css file to lessen the data being loaded. (commit git
 - By making these changes the current Performance rating is now (on average) **94**

 **Accessibility**